Integrating Symbolic Reasoning into Neural Generative Models for Design Generation: Introduction

 Neural and symbolic approaches are two fundamental drivers behind the progress of artificial intelligence (AI).
 Neural approaches have spearheaded major developments in learning from diverse and unstructured data, discovering hidden or fuzzy patterns, and producing effective predictive and generative models.
 Nevertheless, it is challenging for neural models to provide formal guarantees.
 Furthermore, predictions made by neural models may violate constraints, especially from rare and unseen inputs.
 Symbolic approaches have produced efficient and reliable algorithms that can provide formal guarantees, interpretability, and robustness.
 However, symbolic approaches often necessitate fully formulated problems prior to attempting solutions, leading to rigid models that are difficult to adapt to changing data distributions.
 Neither neural nor symbolic methods offer a complete solution on their own, as each has its own set of strengths and weaknesses.
 Consequently, many meaningful real-world tasks remain outside the reach of current artificial intelligences.
 A better solution would be the \textit{integration} of neural and symbolic approaches.
 However, it is not trivial to bridge the two approaches due to multiple aspects of incompatibility.
 Recently, exciting work has emerged to unite neural and symbolic reasoning \cite{kautz2022third,Mitchener2022,wu2023spring,mitchell2021conversational,NEURIPS2018_5e388103,NEURIPS2021_d3e2e8f6,mao2018the,745}.
 However, the complete success of neural-symbolic integration is far from achieved.

 Design generation is a field that requires \textit{both} neural and symbolic reasoning.
 Good design must meet industry standards and user specifications while capturing subtle aspects such as aesthetics and convenience.
 Symbolic approaches -- for example, a constraint program -- can be defined to create a plan that meets all standards and needs, given the full specifications of the existing design.
 Even so, constraint programs cannot understand designs in the form of pictures or videos.
 Nor can they provide compelling visualizations of the generated designs.
 Moreover, designs generated by constraint programming often satisfy the bare minimum of functionality without considering subtle aspects such as aesthetics and convenience.
 In fact, it is almost impossible to encode such subtle aspects into the objective function of a constraint program.
 Therefore, designs generated by constraint satisfaction solely are rarely welcomed by customers.
 This demonstrates a deep drawback in purely symbolic methods like constraint programming -- they cannot engage with the nebulous world of low-level perception and reasoning.
 Recent advances in machine learning, in particular deep-generative models, have presented new opportunities to address these challenges.
 Text-to-image and graph-to-image models provide exciting possibilities for controllable content generation, but their control is not always precise enough to produce designs that meet complex specifications.
-For example, in Figure \ref{fig:functionality}, a toaster must be added to the left of the oven and below the sink (already in the image).
-Additionally, a microwave needs to be added to the right of the oven.
-In the right panel, the Stable Diffusion model (one of the state-of-the-art neural generative models), taking the input of the initial kitchen configuration and the text specifications, simply alters the entire scene, producing results that look pleasing but do not fit the specification.
-This is emblematic of a deep issue with purely neural algorithms -- thus far, they have failed to grasp the high-level reasoning that symbolic approaches can handle efficiently.
-Overall, AI-driven automatic design is an emerging field that requires \textit{the integration of neural and symbolic reasoning}.
-However, such integration is beyond the reach of state-of-the-art models.